syncfusion-content/blazor-docs/blazor/datagrid/paging.md

 To achieve page navigation, you can use the [GotoPageAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_GoToPageAsync_System_Int32_) method provided by Syncfusion Grid.
 This method allows you to programmatically navigate to a specific page within the grid.

-The following example demonstrates how to dynamically navigate to a particular page using the `GotoPageAsync` method triggered by an external button click based on **TextBox** input:
+The following example demonstrates how to dynamically navigate to a particular page using the `GotoPageAsync` method triggered by an external button click based on **NumericTextBox** input:

 {% tabs %}
 {% highlight razor tabtitle="Index.razor" %}